intel/llvm/sycl/doc/FAQ.md

 and no JIT is required, you can easily use any classic C++ debugging tools of your choice for the host device code.

-Furthermore, developers can extend capabilities of SYCL Runtime and compiler to non-OpenCL devices by writing correspondent plugins.
+Furthermore, developers can extend capabilities of the SYCL Runtime to non-OpenCL devices by writing correspondent plugins.
 To learn more, please check out our [Plugin Interface Guide](SYCLPluginInterface.md).